Life Lines

 Sprains & Strains

-Sprains and strains are injuries to the muscles and tendons also known as a soft tissue injury.
-Children tend to have these injuries sports related activities they can be painful, however if treated quickly and effectively the child will recover quickly.
+Sprains and strains are injuries to the muscles and tendons, also known as soft tissue injuries.
+Children tend to have these injuries sports sports-related activities; they can be painful; however, if treated quickly and effectively, the child will recover quickly.

 Recognition of Sprain or Strain